 In the case of vans and light goods vehicles for which there is a business need, instead of the ordinary rules described above, you can calculate the benefit tax on an individual basis (individual assessment).

 In the case of individual assessment, the benefit is calculated based on the actual private use of the vehicle.
 In order to use this method, an electronic vehicle logbook must be kept.
 The vehicle logbook must be administered by you and document both the total distance travelled and the distance travelled on business.
-The difference must be taxed as private use of the vehicle at the rate of NOK 3.40 for 2021.
+The difference must be taxed as private use of the vehicle at the rate of NOK 3.40 for 2023 regardless of mileage.

 |Class 2 van||Amount|